Nunezjhon/GridWorld/README.md

 	Returns true (for "success").

   <h3> Death </h3>
-	if alive, person represented by id  is removed from its current district and the entire world.
+	If alive, person represented by id  is removed from its current district and the entire world.
 	Data structures updated accordingly.

   <h3> Move </h3>
-	if given person is alive, and specified target-row and column are valid, person is moved to specified district and data structures updated accordingly.
+	If given person is alive, and specified target-row and column are valid, person is moved to specified district and data structures updated accordingly.

   <h3> Population </h3>
-	simply returns the  total number of (living) people in the entire world/grid. or
+	Simply returns the  total number of (living) people in the entire world/grid. or
 	simply returns the  total number of (living) people in district specified by (row,col).
 	If row/col does not correspond to a valid district, zero is returned.

    <h3> WhereIs </h3>
-	if personID represents a currently living person, the row and column where that person currently lives is reported via reference parameters row and col and true is returned.
+	If personID represents a currently living person, the row and column where that person currently lives is reported via reference parameters row and col and true is returned.

 	If personID does not correspond to a currently living person, false is returned

   <h3> Members </h3>
-	creates and populates an integer vector with a snapshot of the current residents of district specified by (row, col).
+	Creates and populates an integer vector with a snapshot of the current residents of district specified by (row, col).
 	The vector is returned as a pointer.

 	If there is no such district (row,col), a vector is still returned, but it is empty.

   num_rows/num_cols
-	returns the number of row (or columns) in the world.
+	Returns the number of row (or columns) in the world.